paulnsorensen/lifesaver/README.md

     end
 ```

-#### Configurable Behavior
+#### Configuring Indexing Behavior
-You can decided when or if the index gets updated at all based on your current situation.
-Lifesaver exposes two methods (`supress_indexing`, `unsuppress_indexing`) that set a model's indexing behavior until that model is saved.
+You can suppress index updates on a per-model basis or globally using `Lifesaver.suppress_indexing` (to turn suppression back off, you would use `Lifesaver.unsuppress_indexing`).
+Lifesaver exposes two instance methods on the model level (`supress_indexing`, `unsuppress_indexing`) that set a model's indexing behavior for life of that instance.

 ```ruby
     class ArticlesController < ApplicationController